htrgouvea/research/_pages/services/mentoring.md

 I have covered a vast breadth of various topics that accelerated each person's own journey.
 Some example scenarios include:

+- The best approaches to successfully building high-performing teams;
 - Building and follow-up Individual Development Plan (where to invest for the most impact on personal growth);
-- The best approaches to successfully building high-performing (security) teams;
 - Influencing non-technical stakeholders;
 - Discussing trade-offs in making complex and wide-reaching decisions;